plexe-ai/smolmodels/README.md

 ## 8. Product Roadmap

+- [ ] Fine-tuning and transfer learning for small pre-trained models
+- [ ] Support for non-tabular data types in model generation
-- [ ] Model imports and fine-tuning support
+- [ ] Use Pydantic for schemas and split data generation into a separate module
-- [ ] Solution graph visualization
+- [ ] Smolmodels self-hosted platform ⭐ (More details coming soon!)